Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve mild to moderate aches and pains, swelling, and fever.

 Acetylsalicylic acid overdose

-Acetylsalicylic acid (aspirin) can be found in many prescription and over-the-counter pain relievers, including:
+Aspirin is also known as acetylsalicylic acid and can be found in many prescription and over-the-counter pain relievers, including:

 Note: This list may not be all-inclusive.